JoshuaSunsheng/JSON-java/README_M4.md

 ```

 <p>In my opinion, the first way is more abstract but the code is more elegant.
-The second way is more comprehensive and helpful in understand stream. </p>
+The second way is more comprehensive and helpful in understanding stream. </p>

 <h2>Maven</h2>
 The project is based on Maven.
-Since Milestone 4 uses Stream, it needs to adjust the jdk to 1.8.
+Since Milestone 4 uses Stream, it needs to adjust the JDK to 1.8.

 ```xml
 <plugin>